pettni/arcs/README.md

  - Yalmip and a supported solver is required for semidefinite optimization, tested version R20160930.
  - [Mosek](https://mosek.com) for conic optimization, tested with version 8.
  - [arrow.m](https://www.mathworks.com/matlabcentral/fileexchange/278-arrow) for certain plotting.
+ - Windows 64bit for BDD support (so far) or MATLAB mex compiler to compile mex function
 ## Usage

 Add the folder ```abstr-ref``` to the Matlab path: ```addpath /path/to/abstr-ref```.